amitkumar70512/BDA_LAB/README.md

 🔥🔥🔥🔥

-6. For a given Text file, Create a Map
+## Lab 6.
+For a given Text file, Create a Map
 Reduce program to sort the content in an alphabetic order listing only top 10 maximum occurrences of words.

-7. Create a Map Reduce program to demonstrating join operation
+## Lab 7.
+Create a Map Reduce program to demonstrating
+join operation

-8. Scala program to print numbers from 1 to 100 using for loop.
+## Lab 8.
+Scala program to print numbers from 1
+to 100 using for loop.

-9. Using RDD and FlatMap count how many times each word appears in a file and write out a list of words whose count is strictly greater than 4 using Spark.
+## Lab 9.
+Using RDD and FlatMap count how many times
+each word appears in a file and write out a list of words whose count is strictly greater than 4 using Spark.